-If a student is in need of counseling for issues related to drugs, alcohol, or depression, The Law Schools will refer the student to the confidential State Bar of California Lawyer Assistance Program for professional help.
+Students in need of counseling for issues related to drugs, alcohol, or depression may contact the confidential State Bar of California Lawyer Assistance Program here.

 The Law Schools have also contracted with a third-party provider to provide individual counseling services.
-If a student is unable to pay or does not have insurance to cover the cost of these services, the law school may provide financial assistance.
-Students in need of these services should contact the Academic Dean for referral information.
+If a student cannot pay or does not have insurance to cover the cost of these services, the law school may cover the cost for enrolled students, or graduates enrolled in the law school's bar preparation program for the first time, to complete up to ten counseling sessions.
+Students in need of these services should contact their advisor or the Academic Dean for referral information.
 Unless disciplinary action is warranted for disruptive activity or other violations of the Student Honor Code, all communication related to the Student Assistance Program shall be confidential and will not be included in the student's permanent record.